AllskyTeam/allsky-modules/README.md

 This option will display all of the available modules.
 If a module is already installed then it will be selected by default, this allows previously installed modules to be updated.

 You can select or unselect a module.
-If a module is unselected but currently installed then it will be uninstalled
+If a module is unselected but currently installed then it will be uninstalled.

 > **NOTE:**  If you uninstall a module then please ensure you check the overlay editor to ensure that you have removed and variables the module may generate.

 ### Module information
  ![Main Menu](/images/infomenu.png)

 This option will display a list of modules.
-Selecting a module, using the `<space>` bar and pressing `<enter` will display information about the module.
+Selecting a module, using the `<space>` bar and pressing `<enter>` will display information about the module.

  ![Main Menu](/images/moduleinfo.png)